Summer of 2020 – Week 13

 General Aerobic Run

-Technically, this was a recovery week so I didn’t plan any interval work.
-But, my goal was to finish this run under 10:15 pace, which would be “hard”.
+This was a recovery week so I wasn’t doing any speed work.
+My goal was to finish the run under 10:15 pace.

-Again, I ran through Crystal City to the Mount Vernon Trail.
-This time, I headed south to the Four Mile Run Trail.
+At the Mount Vernon Trail, I headed south to the Four Mile Run Trail.
 The view of the white birds on the water was beautiful but I didn’t want to stop for a picture.
 By the time I reached Glebe Road, I struggled to keep under 10:00 pace.
-I confirmed the thought I had on Sunday, “If I can’t run 8 miles without stopping, I can’t run a marathon.”
-I continued running, though.
-After reaching the W&OD Trail, I walked some of “Superman Hill” but actually fiishand the run under my goal pace.
+I thought, “If I can’t run 8 miles without stopping, I can’t run a marathon.”
+Water wasn’t pouring off the brim of my visor so I took it as a sign that I could keep going.
+I made it over to the W&OD Trail but then walked “Superman Hill” and took another quick break.

 Distance=8.37 miles